Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Then silence.

 She shook her head, trying to get her bearings.
-When she did so, she was face to face with…
+When she did so, she was face to face with...

 A Ten’Gewek.
 It *had* to be.
 It was about as broad as it was tall, more than half that deep, and had a tail so long and sturdy-looking, it counterbalanced the creature’s hunched-forward posture.
 It was looking her directly in the eyes, and when its lips curled back they exposed fangs like *daggers.*